 Can an amateur win again on the PGA Tour?

-Collin Morikawa and Viktor Hovland, both of whom turned pro that same June as Wolff, weren’t far behind, either.
-A few weeks after Wolff’s triumph, Morikawa captured the Barracuda Championship and has since added two more titles, including last year’s PGA Championship.
-Hovland, Wolff’s Oklahoma State teammate in college, won in Puerto Rico in February 2020 and added another trophy from Mexico in December.
+Collin Morikawa and Viktor Hovland, both of whom turned pro the same June as Wolff, weren’t far behind, either.
+A few weeks after Wolff’s triumph, Morikawa captured the Barracuda Championship and has since added four more titles, including two major championships.
+Hovland, Wolff’s Oklahoma State teammate in college, won in Puerto Rico in February 2020 and has claimed two more wins on the PGA Tour.

 Still, for as talented as the three were coming out of school, none was able to accomplish what only seven golfers have done since 1940: win a PGA Tour event as an amateur.

-How Mickelson became just the second amateur since Doug Sanders won the Canadian Open in 1956 to win a tour event (Scott Verplank in the 1985 Western Open was the other) is a preposterous story in itself and one that bears repeating.
+How Mickelson, who has since moved on to the LIV Golf circuit, became just the second amateur since Doug Sanders won the Canadian Open in 1956 to win a tour event (Scott Verplank in the 1985 Western Open was the other) is a preposterous story in itself and one that bears repeating.

 Not so fast.

-Purtzer double-bogeyed the 18th, Tway bogeyed the 17th and Mickelson birdied two of his final three holes, including 18, where he stuck his approach to eight feet and coolly knocked it in for the win.
+Purtzer double-bogeyed the 18th, Tway bogeyed the 17th and Mickelson birdied two of his final three holes, including 18, where he stuck his approach to eight feet and coolly knocked in the putt for the win.

 “I went from having the biggest knot in my stomach to the greatest joy in a half hour,” Mickelson said.